Oddworld: Abe's Oddysee: Development

 Oddworld: Abe's Oddysee began production in January 1995 under the working title of Soul Storm.
 After GT Interactive acquired publishing rights on September 12, 1996, the title was changed, first to Oddworld Inhabitants: Epic 1 Starring Abe and eventually to Oddworld: Abe's Oddysee.
 The game had a private showing at E3 '96, and journalists in attendance hailed it as one of the highlights of the show.
 A more large-scale unveiling took place at E3 '97.
 Though the original release date of May was pushed back to September, the version of the game shown at E3 '97 in June was remarkably similar to the release version, and Abe's Oddysee had a reportedly smooth development cycle with few late changes.

 The first footage creator Lorne Lanning saw of Abe's Oddysee involved a pack of meeches chasing Abe.
 He said he was happy with the animation at the time but when development was nearing completion, the studio discovered that there was not enough disk space to include all of the species featured in the game.
 The meeches were removed from the final game and identified in the story as extinct.
 Another sequence under time and budget constraints concerned the moon that Abe witnesses after his escape from the Stockyards.
 Lanning explained that the CG sequence that occurs between Abe escaping RuptureFarms and entering the Stockyards was originally accompanied by footage of a meteor shower creating the shape of Abe's handprint, in order to imply "greater forces that are really behind it, that are trying to send him symbols".
 The budget for the game was $4 million, and GT Interactive dedicated $10 million to its marketing budget, the publisher's largest to date.

-According to Lanning, the "GameSpeak" mechanic was partially inspired by the audio puzzles of Loom.